Designing for a Long Life

 This article originally appeared in the March 2016 issue of School Planning & Management.

-Steve Herr, AIA, is a project architect in the Indianapolis, Indiana office of Fanning Howey, a national leader in K-12 school planning and design.
+Steve Herr, AIA, LEED-AP, is director of Design for Fanning Howey, a national leader in the planning and design of learning environments.

 John Gladden, AIA, is a principal and project designer in the Dublin, Ohio office of Fanning Howey, a national leader in the planning and design of learning environments.